dwd0tcom/strava-scriptable-widget/README.md

 Download and install **strava.js** to you and place the small widget on your homescreen.
 Long-tap the widget and select *Edit "Scriptable"* .
 For Script select the Strava Script you just created, for Parameters past the Parameters you just created with the Shortcut.
 (They should be in your clipboard).

+## Changelog

+#### Version 1.0.0

+- **Added support for Strava's highlight image**
+  You can set this to false, if you don't want to display a picture

+- **Better error handling**
+  To check whats happening, you can see the console and get a more detailed output of which data source is currently in use.

+- **Added offline fallback for image + json data**
+  In some cases, when the celluar data is weak, you won't be able to see a picture, if the picture comes from an online source.
+Now, as a fallback, it's saved in iCloud.

 ## Next Steps

-- [ ]  Offline fallback, if API is offline
+- [x] Offline fallback, if API is offline

-- [ ]  Highlight Image as background
+- [x] Highlight Image as background

 - [ ] Medium and Large Widget?